ishaj72/CropData/README.md

 # CROP DATA React + Flask

 A Web application for analyzing and showing agricultural production data in India.<br/>
-**Note:** The table is getting printed on console but not on screen.

 ## Table of Contents